 - 3. Multiple inheritance is actually something of a controversial feature in OO.
 Allowing it introduces all kinds of subtleties.
-To cite just one example - if we did have TA inherit from both Student and Employee, then a TA is a Person in two different ways.
-Does this mean that there are two copies of the Person information stored - one for TA as Student and one for TA as Employee?
-It turns out that dealing with issues like this is non-trivial one reason why Java opted to not allow multiple inheritance. - 4.
+To cite just one example if we did have TA inherit from both Student and Employee, then a TA is a Person in two different ways. - a) Does this mean that there are two copies of the Person information stored one for TA as Student and one for TA as Employee? - b) Does this mean that a TA can have two names one as a Student and one as an Employee? - c) It turns out that dealing with issues like this is non-trivial one reason why Java opted to not allow multiple inheritance. - 4.
 Note that, although a Java class cannot inherit implementation from more than one class, it can inherit behavior from more than one class, by means of interfaces.
 (One reason for including interfaces as a separate construct in Java was to allow this sort of limited multiple inheritance.)